SRT / VTT / ASS Subtitle Formats

 <style>

-tag or external CSS files. - Example:plaintextDefining
+tag or in an external CSS file. - Example:plaintextDefining

 <c.red>Hello friends!</c>